lextm/jekyll-theme-chirpy/_posts/2016-9-11-dockpanel-suite-too-many-themes-and-new-goodies.md

 # New Features

-Remember that I mentioned the “new theme design”?
+Remember that I mentioned the "new theme design"?
 It has been greatly upgraded in the past few days, with the following features I personally never thought I could have achieved,

 * All button images are generated on-the-fly based on the color palette.
 * All dock indicator images are generated on-the-fly based on the color palette.